venkatra/SparkSqlStream/README.md

 # SparkSqlStream

- This is a example project meant to demonstrate as to how to custom spark sql structured streaming source.
+ This is an example project meant to demonstrate as to how to implement custom spark sql structured streaming source.
  This is based of the implementation code from
  [spark v2.3](https://github.com/apache/spark/tree/v2.3.0/sql/core/src/main/scala/org/apache/spark/sql/execution/streaming).

  The existing dstream based streaming source documentation exists here [Using the custom receiver in a Spark Streaming application](https://spark.apache.org/docs/latest/streaming-custom-receivers.html).
- However their implementation is not same for structured sql streaming.
+ However this implementation is not same for structured sql streaming.
 As of this writing; i was not able to find a clear cut documentation on how to implement a source for structured streaming.
 The only clue/lead I had to start with was from the stackoverflow :